 This is the view from the other end of the marina to the entrance, showing the low wall which is covered soon after the gate opens.

 This is a nice marina.
 Like Binic, it can be very tide locked and you need to check the tide times and heights very carefully as you can get locked in.
 The following is a good guide and also provides gate times which can be downloaded and printed.
 See www.guide-du-port.com/port-perros-guirec…

 The Town is very pleasant and has lots of restaurants and shops.
 We visited on a Wednesday and there was a nice, small market next to the marina.

-Some books say that the visitors pontoon is “the northenmost”.
-It used to be, but there is now another pontoon (containing fuel berth) which has been installed at the north end, so the visitors is second from north end and is clearly marked.
+Some books say that the visitors’ pontoon is “the northernmost”.
+It used to be, but there is now another pontoon (containing fuel berth) which has been installed at the north end, so the visitors is second from the north end and is clearly marked.

 Guide du Port

 The Guide du Port includes opening and closing times. www.guide-du-port.com/port-perros-guirec…

 At Pleumeur-Bodou there is a triple exhibition site.
-The Brittany planetarium, with an English commentary on one day of the week, a telecommunications museum with up to date GPS etc and lots of English explanations and the Gaulois village.
+The Brittany planetarium, with English commentary on one day of the week, a telecommunications museum with up to date GPS etc and lots of English explanations and the Gaulois village.

 August 2018 – excellent WiFi throughout Marina.
 Fill in your e-mail address and it will send you an e-mail and then you will have WiFi throughout your stay.

 LE BLEU MARINE restaurant (Tel 02 96 23 11 86).
 Turn right when leaving the visitors’ pontoon and its about two hundred metres on left near the Linkin bus shelter, opposite the boating pond.